Computer-Engineering-UdL/JointProject/.github/HISTOGRAM_GENERATOR_DOCS.md

 ### Weekly report

-This workflow it automatically triggered every Friday at 00:00.
+This workflow it automatically triggered every Sunday at 23:59.
 Then after the workflow is finished, it will create a png file in the artifacts section of that workflow run.
 This can be found on your `repository -> Actions -> Weekly Report - Histogram of Issues (open and closed) -> Scroll down to Artifacts`.